GoBootcamp/book/chapters/types.md

 ```

 As seen in (Section~\ref{sec:structs}) a common way to "initialize" a
-variable containing struct or a reference to one, is to create a struct literal.
+variable containing a struct or a reference to one, is to create a struct literal.
 Another option is to create a constructor.
 This is usually done when the zero value isn't good enough and you need
 to set some default field values for instance.